 Although you may already be a practicing registered nurse, pursuing a Bachelor of Science in Nursing can be an important career investment.
 While you may be an RN with a diploma or associate degree, more nurses today are completing their BSN degree, which better prepares them for today’s healthcare challenges and opens doors to advanced degrees.

 The growth in the number of BSN-prepared nurses began in the late 20th century.
-Between 1980 and 2008, the number of nurses holding a BSN increased from 22 to 36.8 percent.
+Between 1980 and 2008, the number of nurses holding a BSN increased from 22 to 36.8%.
 There has been a continued drive within the profession to increase that percentage further.
-According to the American Association of Colleges of Nursing, over 22,000 nurses who held associate degrees or diplomas went on to graduate from a BSN program in 2010.
+According to the American Association of Colleges of Nursing, over 65,000 nurses who held associate degrees or diplomas went on to graduate from a BSN program in 2019.

 There are many reasons behind the desire to have more BSN-prepared nurses in healthcare.
-The 3.1 million nurses today are the most common providers of primary and long-term care to the nation’s patients.
-There are four times as many nurses as doctors in the U.S., and their roles continue to grow as nurses expand into services beyond traditional areas to include work in private practices, clinics, public health centers, nursing homes, companies and mental health agencies.
+The 3.8 million nurses in the U.S. are the most common providers of primary and long-term care to the nation’s patients.
+There are three times as many nurses as doctors in the United States, and their roles continue to grow as nurses expand into services beyond traditional areas to include work in private practices, clinics, public health centers, nursing homes, companies and mental health agencies.